adele-morrison/easterlies-collaborative-project/ICSHMO22_abstract.md

 Please edit this page as you see fit.
 [This issue](https://github.com/adele157/easterlies-collaborative-project/issues/41) can be used for discussion (if needed), but please freely edit this page for the submission.

-## Title: Sensitivity of Antarctic coastal ocean and sea ice to coastal wind amplitude
+## Title: Sensitivity of Antarctic shelf waters and sea ice to wind amplitude

 ## Authors (ordered by age):